stevleibelt/incubator/component/php/batch_job/README.md

 * it is independent how a batch job is executed (url call, process forking, background process start, think about something else)
 * the component defines the manager and the batch job itself, you only plug in your business logic
-* the manager takes care to start the batch job
+* the manager takes care to:
+    * create the amount of work
+    * split the amount of work into batches
+    * start the right amount of jobs
 * everything is stored in queues
+* event based to hook easy up extension:
+    * implement a support for a "current worker list / process list"
+    * implement a support for a "worker history list"

 ## Terms

 ### Batch

+* container for a batch of work
+* contains:
-* contains id
+    * id
-* contains items
+    * items
-* contains size
+    * size

+### Worker / Job

+* works with a batch
+* implements WorkInterface
+* this is the area where you put in your business logic

+### Queue / List

+* a list containing all available items for a given worker
+* implements QueueInterface
+* structure:
+    * id
+    * batch_id
+    * status
+    * created_at
+    * processed_at

 ### Enqueuer / Loader / Stocker / Restocker / Refiller